virtual-uterus/uterine-modelling/docs/README.md

 <a id="config"></a>
 ## Configuration files

 The project uses [TOML](https://toml.io/en/) configuration files to edit simulation and cell parameters.
-An example of configuration files for the different simulations and each available cell type are found in the **config** folder of the _uterus-modelling_ folder in the source code directory (refer to the [directory tree](#tree)).
+An example of configuration files for the different simulations and each available cell type are found in the **config** folder of the _uterine-modelling_ folder in the source code directory (refer to the [directory tree](#tree)).

 **Note:** the configuration files used during the simulations are located in the **config** folder of the Chaste top-level directory.